MobinZadkamali/Intent-Detection-and-Slot-Filling-for-Persian-Crosslingual-Training-for-Low-resource-Languages/README.md

 ## Persian ATIS Dataset

 We manually translated and annotated 500 random utterances (approximately 10% of the original data) from the ATIS dataset into Persian.
 Additionally, we translated the entire test set of the ATIS and included 69 informal translated utterances.
 The Persian ATIS dataset is divided into train, validation, and test sets.
-Statistics for these sets in compared with other avialable datasets are as follows:
+Statistics for these sets in compared with other available datasets are as follows:

 | Dataset      | Language       | Vocab Size    | #Train        | #Valid        | #Test         | #Slot         | #Intent
 | :---:        |     :---:      |    :---:      |    :---:      |    :---:      |    :---:      |    :---:      |    :---:      |